thuytien-binhthuan/vui-hoc-cung-AI/README.md

 ## 🚀 Live Demo

-👉 Try the project and see her `.sb3` in action:
+👉 Try the project and see `.sb3` in action:
 **https://thuytien-binhthuan.github.io/vui-hoc-cung-AI/scratch/**

 ---